tukss/hFlux/README.md

 ~$ cmake -Bbuild
 ~$ cd build; make
 ```
-Now you can access dynemic library through Julia interface.
+Now you can access library through Julia interface.
 Coherent C, C++ and python interfaces are in the works

 # Release